 - The software company Crystal Reports no longer exists and was bought out by Business Objects, then SAP SE.
-Support is minimal, The Crystal Reports software can be purchased, but does not recognise the ACCDB type database.
+Support is minimal, the Crystal Reports software can be purchased, but does not recognise the ACCDB type database.
 This can be handled with the use of ODBC.
 But ODBC no longer allows embedded User/Password to be used, which prevents all but the latest Crystal Reports versions from working.

-- The Front-End usually has other third-party software, which will all be difficult to obtain or maintain.
+- The Front-End usually has other third-party software, which will be difficult to obtain or maintain.

 The alternatives are: